-Want to track conversions on your WordPress website but don’t know where to start?
+Want to track GA4 conversions on your WordPress website but don’t know where to start?

-What is Conversion Tracking & Why is it Important?
+What is GA4 Conversion Tracking & Why is it Important?

-Conversion tracking is to find out how many people completed the desired action on your website.
+Conversion tracking is a way of finding out how many people completed a desired action on your website.

-Now, the desired action doesn’t always have to be purchasing a product.
-It can include downloading an eBook, subscribing to your email list, viewing important blog posts, and more.
+The desired action doesn’t always have to be purchasing a product.
+It could be downloading an eBook or PDF, subscribing to your email list, submitting a form, viewing important blog posts, watching a video, and more.

-Without setting up conversion tracking in Google Analytics 4, you won’t have any data to make decisions.
+Without setting up conversion tracking in Google Analytics 4, you won’t have the right kind of data to make decisions.
 You’ll be relying on guesswork and won’t know which strategies are working.
-As a result, you could be putting in a lot of effort and focus on the wrong marketing channel to attract more customers.
+As a result, you could be putting in a lot of effort and focus on the wrong marketing channel or unprofitable website improvements.

-To change that, you need to set up conversion tracking.
+To change that, you need to set up GA4 conversion tracking.
 It helps boost your return on investment (ROI), make changes to strategies that aren’t working, split test your marketing campaigns, and optimize your campaigns to improve revenue.